watthem/matthewhendricks.net/blog/posts/why-the-NFT-is-such-a-big-deal.md

 And neither should we undermine the rational and secure policy of smart contracts.

-From the start, we realized we needed this standard to automate the operation of the gold standard.
+From the start, we realized we needed this standard to automate the operation of the gold.
 Looking back 100 years, we find references to the important advantages of commodity reserves:

 - **effective international acceptance** — removes the need to submit policy decisions to international authority
 - **automatic economic policy** — provides predictable monetary value easing use for all parties